happyDomain/help/content/introduction/deploy/docker.en.md

 docker exec my_container hadmin /api/users/0123456789/send_validation_email -X POST
 ```

-`hadmin` is a thin wrapper around `curl` — start with the URL path, then add
+`hadmin` is a thin wrapper around `curl`: start with the URL path, then add
 any `curl` options after it.